 What is the march route?

-How are you addressing accessibility issues?
+How are you addressing accessibility?

-Please contact if you have accessibility needs.
+An accessibility plan will be posted soon on our website.
+Please contact email@example.com if you have accessibility needs.

 Where do we park?